top of page

 Heightened Urgency

 The survey reports that 91% of decision-makers believe more advanced digital experiences will be needed to meet the needs of younger employees.
-According to 63% of the people surveyed, if these expectations are not met, it will cause business disruption or reputation damage to the company.
-The impact of this is dramatic, with 68% of these leaders saying that if these needs can’t be met, they themselves would consider leaving a company.
+According to 63% of those surveyed, failing to meet these expectations will result in business disruption or reputational damage.
+The impact is significant, with 68% of leaders saying they would consider leaving a company if these needs are not met.

-This large gap between employee expectations and current experience highlights the need for DELs to prioritise DEX improvements.
-Bridging this gap is essential to achieving effective productivity levels and improving employee satisfaction.
+This gap between employee expectations and current experience highlights the need for Digital Experience Leaders to prioritise DEX improvements.
+Bridging this gap is essential to improving productivity and employee satisfaction.

 Focus on Employee Needs

-Almost half of the leaders surveyed considered a seamless digital experience the main factor in keeping people engaged.
+Almost half of the leaders surveyed identified a seamless digital experience as the primary factor in maintaining employee engagement.

 How can you ensure your organisation is making the most of these DEX opportunities?